-Mission and Purpose
+Mission

 CIHS' Master's and Doctoral programs in Psychology offer concentrations that prepare students to participate in the versatile field of psychology.
-We are a California state approved school by the Bureau for Private Post-Secondary Education (BPPE).
 Because psychology is a versatile healing art CIHS offers traditional and non-traditional holistic paths.
 At the M.A. level, we offer a program in general psychology.
 The Ph.D. in Psychology with a Concentration in Clinical Licensure prepares students for license eligibility to become Clinical Psychologist in professional psychology.
 The Ph.D. in Psychology with a Concentration in Integral Psychology is for those who choose an alternative route and may already have degrees as healing practitioners or psychotherapists, or in any of the holistic and healing arts.
-Despite whichever whatever program you choose, our entire curriculum considers the whole person, developing on body, mind, and spiritual domains. as a progressive, spiritual human being.
+Despite whichever program you choose, our entire curriculum considers the whole person, developing on body, mind, and spiritual domains. as a progressive, spiritual human being.
 Our entire curriculum honors mind, body, spirit unity and views clients as conscious, ever evolving human beings.

 The Master of Arts in Psychology prepares the ground for all further study in psychology by examining perennial philosophical issues, research strategies, and practical application of theory and skills.
-A range of substantive coursework represents major areas of psychology, If a student has already been awarded a Master's degree in psychology or other related field, admission may be granted directly into the doctoral program, at the discretion of the Program Director.
+A range of substantive coursework represents major areas of psychology.

-A unique feature of the M.A. and Ph.D. programs is the opportunity to draw upon the Life Physics, Comparative Religion and Philosophy, and Integral Health curricula for elective requirements, providing a synthesis of holistic thought and an emphasis on consciousness and spirituality.
-It is important to check the rules and regulations of your state.
-Please note that for licensure track students, the availability of electives is limited by fulfilling a core curriculum of required and recommended classes.
+A unique feature of the M.A. and Ph.D. programs is the opportunity to draw upon the Life Physics, Integral Noetic Sciences, and Integral Health curricula for elective requirements, providing a synthesis of holistic thought and an emphasis on consciousness and spirituality.
+It is important to check the rules and regulations of your state for licensure and other requirements.
+Please note that for licensure track students in particular, the availability of electives is limited because these students must complete a core curriculum of required and recommended classes.
 However, the underlying mission of the school informs all curricula.